My Photography & Travel Guide to Talinn, Estonia

 Tallinn City Walls

-As well as the towers, visiting some of the old city defense walls in Tallinn is a must.
+As well as the towers, visiting Tallinn's old city defense walls is a must.
 The old city walls are so well preserved.

 St. Olaf’s Church